jina-ai/jina/docs/fundamentals/flow/create-flow.md

 ### Replicate on multiple GPUs

-You can be in a setup when you want to replicate your Executor so that each replicas can use a different GPU on your machine.
+In certain situations, you may want to replicate your Executor so that each replica uses a different GPU on your machine.
-To do so you need to tell the Flow to leverage multiple GPUs, by passing `CUDA_VISIBLE_DEVICES=RR` as an environment variable, the Flow will then assign each available GPU to each replicas in a round-robin fashion.
+To achieve this, you need to tell the Flow to leverage multiple GPUs, by passing `CUDA_VISIBLE_DEVICES=RR` as an environment variable.
+The Flow will then assign each available GPU to replicas in a round-robin fashion.

 ```{caution}
 Replicate on multiple GPUs by using `CUDA_VISIBLE_DEVICES=RR` should only be used locally.